 Louisa has been working for Green Candle Dance Company since 1996.
 She’s an experienced Freelance Bookkeeper specialising in financial and management accounting with full knowledge of charity/SORP accounting.
 Her responsibilities include producing and submitting full end of year accounts, corporation tax return, VAT returns for SMEs.
 Louisa also works for Dance UK, LIFT, Nutkhut Dance Company and previously worked for Michael Clark Company.

 Suzanne originally trained as a dancer and then diversified into backstage and front of house operations.
 Her experience includes lecturing on Business in the Performing Arts and production processes.
-As well as administration for Green Candle Suzanne also designs and creates costumes for the Senior Dancers Company and other projects at Green Candle and is the registrar for Green Candle’s Diploma, Leading Dance with Older People.
+As well as administration for Green Candle Suzanne is also the registrar, tutor and Internal Verifier for Green Candle’s Diploma: Leading Dance with Older People.
+In addition she also designs and creates costumes for the Senior Dancers Company and other projects at Green Candle.

-Danielle Teale (née.
-Jones) joined Green Candle as Community Dance Artist in 2016, bringing with her over twelve years of rich and varied experience in community and professional dance teaching, choreography, directing and project management.
+Danielle Teale is an Associate Artist of Green Candle Dance Company.
+She first worked with the company in 2016 as Community Dance Artist, later shifting to freelance Associate Artist to provide her with greater opportunities for personal development and expansion within her career.
+Danielle delivers participatory projects for the company and consults on the Green Candle Diploma ‘Leading Dance with Older People’.
+She brings with her over twelve years of rich and varied experience in community and professional dance teaching, choreography, directing and project management.
 She has worked with organisations such as East London Dance and English National Ballet, designing and leading high profile dance and health initiatives.
 Danielle is recognised for providing high quality artistic experiences for dancers and non-dancers alike, from early years and youth dance, to older dancers and people with dementia.
 She has a particular interest in dance for those with neurological conditions such as Parkinson’s and specialises in this area of work having trained with Mark Morris Dance Group in New York on their Dance for PD ® programme.
-Danielle is currently in the final phase of a Masters Degree in Community Dance at University of Roehampton.
+Danielle has successfully completed a Masters Degree in Community Dance at University of Roehampton.

 Chantal Bardouille trained at Trinity Laban and has experience as a performer, choreographer and teacher: her passion is facilitating dance to early years, children, young people and adults of all ages and abilities, nurturing their process of growth and development and inspiring their creativity.
 Chantal joined Green Candle in September 2010 and also works for Trinity Laban delivering dance to children and young people.